Sessions will be delivered in English and French.

 Key areas to discuss:

-• How can we create programs that support deep retrofits instead of piecemeal retrofits?
+• How are municipalities facilitating deep energy retrofit projects?
+How can we create programs that support deep retrofits instead of piecemeal retrofits?

-• How to create a successful business case that can amass strong support amongst various stakeholders?
+• What will be the impact of carbon taxes on retrofit business cases?
+How can a successful business case, that can amass strong support amongst various stakeholders, be achieved?

 HOW GREEN AND ACCESSIBLE RETROFITS OF EXISTING PUBLIC BUILDINGS CAN OPTIMIZE SPACES AND SERVICES FOR HIGH-NEEDS, UNDERSERVED COMMUNITIES ACROSS CANADA